Crockpot Breakfast Casserole with Bacon and Gruyere

 Make It Now:

-- Turn the heat up to medium-high and add the onions and red pepper flakes.
+- Saute Veggies: In a large skillet, heat the oil over medium-high heat until shimmery.
+Add the onions and red pepper flakes.
 Sauté until softened, about 3-4 minutes.
-Stir in the peppers, kale, and garlic and cook another 1-2 minutes, until the kale has wilted, seasoning lightly with salt and pepper while it cooks.
+Stir in the peppers, kale, and garlic and cook another 2 minutes or until the kale has wilted, seasoning with salt and pepper while it cooks.
 Set aside.
-(Freezing instructions begin here.)

-- Spray a 6-quart slow cooker insert generously with cooking spray.
-Layer 1 1/2 cups of the hash browns, 1/2 of the bacon, half of the veggie mixture, 1/4 cup Parmesan, and 1 cup Gruyere, and then repeat with the remaining hash browns, bacon, veggies, and cheeses.
+- Layer the Casserole: Spray a 6-quart slow cooker insert generously with cooking spray.
+Layer 1 1/2 cups hash browns, 1 cup ham, half of the veggie mixture, 3/4 cup shredded cheddar, and 1 cup Gruyere evenly and then repeat with the remaining hash browns, ham, veggies, and cheeses.

-- In a large mixing bowl, whisk together eggs, milk, 1/4 teaspoon salt, and 1/4 teaspoon black pepper.
-Pour over the other ingredients in the slow cooker.
-(Note: The casserole can sit in the refrigerator for up to 3 days at this point.)
+- Prep Wet Ingredients: In a large mixing bowl, whisk together eggs, milk, 1/4 teaspoon salt, and 1/4 teaspoon black pepper.
+(Make sure the mixture is smooth and completely combined; you’ll need to whisk for a couple of minutes.)
+Pour over the other ingredients in the slow cooker making sure everything has egg over it.
+Note: The casserole can sit in the refrigerator for up to 3 days at this point.

-- Cover and cook on Low for 4 hours, or until the center is set.
+- Slow Cook: Cover and cook on Low for about 4 hours, or until the center is set.
 Dab off any moisture from the top with a paper towel.

-- Taste and season with most salt and pepper, as needed.
+- Serve: Top with optional fresh parsley on top.
+Taste and season with more salt and pepper, as needed.
 Serve warm.

 Notes/Tips

-You can prepare the crock up to 3 days in advance.
+- Make Ahead: You can prepare the casserole (before baking), cover, and place it in the fridge for up to 3 days in advance.

 Make 6 Dump-and-Go Freezer Meals in 1 Hour!